css-materials/course-site/content/homework/edit-readme/index.md

 Accept the repo and clone it:
 * Go [at this link](https://classroom.github.com/a/GJXNztug) to accept and create your private `hw01` repository on GitHub.
 Once you do so, your repository will be built in a few seconds.
 It follows the naming convention `hw01-<USERNAME>`
-* Once the your repository has been created, click on its link, which will take you to your repository.
+* Once the your repository has been created, click on the link you see, which will take you to your repository.
 * Finally, clone the repository to your computer (or R workbench) using the process below.

 Whenever possible, this will be the preferred route for setting up your R projects: